GIXLabs/TECHIN516/lab5/README.md

 5. Qualitatively, did you notice anything different between the two planner algorithms?

+6. How do you send a navigation goal from the command line?

-6. Include your code from `lab5.ipynb`.
+7. Include your code from `lab5.ipynb`.

-7. Attach the completed maze from running your script.
+8. Attach the completed maze from running your script.

 ## FAQ

 **Q:** My robot has a hard time moving around tight spaces, even though there's enough room, how do I make it work?
-**A:** Checkout [this tutorial](https://www.youtube.com/watch?v=y2eq_yfpAQM&list=LL&index=12) from Muhammad Luqman about tuing the navigation parameters.
+**A:** Checkout [this tutorial](https://www.youtube.com/watch?v=y2eq_yfpAQM&list=LL&index=12) from Muhammad Luqman about tuning the navigation parameters.

 ## Resources